 - A floating LNG (FLNG) development option using a Build, Own, Operate (BOO) approach with the floating LNG operator absorbing the capital component of the development.
 This off balance sheet approach is attractive but the economic impact of lower oil and gas prices will need to be addressed.

 - Stand-alone platform development using a second hand jack-up rig.
 In the current oil pricing environment this concept may prove attractive as a large amount of North American hardware is moth-balled as a result of decreasing activity levels and fields being shut in;

 - Aggregation with other offshore discoveries and recent onshore discoveries in Gulf Province.
 KPL views this as an increasingly likely development scenario as Antelope, Triceratops and possibly Bobcat and Raptor move towards development.
 The infrastructure from such a development would be close enough to PRL 38 for inclusion of Pandora gas.
 Aggregation with other Western Province gas assets remains an obvious option and was the original premise for acquiring KPL’s 25% interest in PRL 38.

-Other parties in PRL 38 include Talisman (25%) Santos (10%) and Cott Oil and Gas (40%).
-In the event of a change of strategy by some of these participants, KPL is well placed to build its position and further influence the development options for PRL 38.
+In the event of a change of strategy by any of the Joint Venture participants, KPL is well placed to build its position and further influence the development options for PRL 38.

 1 Based on the most recent publically available 2C contingent resource estimate, as published by Oil Search in its 2012 Annual Report and who at that time held a 24.09% interest in the Pandora resource.